 Reviews are reviews of books in a journal or daily magazine.
 Refers to an article in a scientific, or other type of journal.

-- Article – Peer reviewed scientific (often also labelled as
+- Article – Peer reviewed scientific

-Refers to a peer-reviewed article in a scientific journal, often presenting original scientific work.
+Journal Article.
+This refers to a peer-reviewed article in a scientific journal, often presenting original scientific work.